rdjpalmer/portfolio/src/posts/expectations-of-a-junior-engineer.md

 It’s easy for everyone to shy away from responsibility and difficult tasks.
 Remember, they’re only difficult while they’re new.
 You’ll learn faster when you’re forced to learn.
 When a daunting new opportunity presents itself, say yes.

 As a junior, you’re afforded the opportunity to make more mistakes than everyone else.
 But that also means taking responsibility for those mistakes, and learning from them.
-It’s when you continue to make the same mistakes, that they can become a problem.
+They're only a problem if the same mistakes keeps cropping up.

 ## Final thoughts